AdobeXD/plugin-samples/guides/how-to-make-network-requests-guide/README.md

 }
 ```

-In the `main.js` file, link the commandId to a handler function
+Then, update your `main.js` file, mapping the manifest's `commandId` to a handler function.

+Replace the content of your `main.js` file with the following code:

 ```js
 function applyImage(selection) {